spinking/Rearranger/README.md

 1. Add responsive view.
 1. Saving activity when system changes configuration.
-<del>1.
-Optimize creating variants of words.Dont create words that are composed of only vowels or only consonants.<del/>
+1. <del>Optimize creating variants of words.Dont create words that are composed of only vowels or only consonants.<del/>